Rescue efforts wind down in quake-hit Afghanistan as villages bury dead

 At least 2,400 people were killed and more than 2,000 injured, the Taliban-run government said, in the multiple earthquakes that struck northwest of the city of Herat, levelling thousands of homes.
 Most of the casualties were women and children, the World Health Organisation said.

-Relief and rescue efforts have been hampered by infrastructure left crumbling by decades of war and a lack of foreign aid which once formed the backbone of the economy but which has dried up since the Taliban took over.
+Relief and rescue efforts have been hampered by crumbling infrastructure after decades of war, while a dearth of foreign aid, which once formed the backbone of the economy, has dried up since the Taliban took over.

-"The operation is almost done," spokesman for the Disaster Management Ministry Janan Sayeeq told Reuters, adding that rescue efforts were still going on in some villages.
+"The operation is almost done," spokesman for the Disaster Management Ministry Janan Sayeeq told Reuters, adding that rescue efforts were continuing in some villages.

+The U.N.
+Humanitarian Office on Tuesday put the toll from the quakes at 1,294 deaths and 1,688 injuries, with 485 people missing.
+But it added that these figures were from the Zinda Jan district alone, and four other districts had also been hit, where assessments are continuing.

 Hemmed in by mountains, Afghanistan has a history of strong earthquakes, many in the rugged Hindu Kush region bordering Pakistan.

-Saturday's earthquakes - one with a 6.3 magnitude - were one of the deadliest in the world this year, after the quakes in Turkey in Syria which killed around 50,000 people.
+Saturday's temblors - with a 6.3 magnitude - were one of the deadliest in the world this year, after the quakes in Turkey in Syria which killed around 50,000 people.

-The quakes flattened buildings in some 20 villages in the northwest, including Siah Aab village in Zinda Jan district which lost at least 300 residents.
+The earthquakes flattened buildings in some 20 villages in the northwest, Afghan officials said.
+The U.N. report said that "100 percent" of homes had been destroyed in Zinda Jan, along with six schools.

-In the village, funeral prayers were held for the dead before they were buried, wrapped in blankets, in freshly dug graves.
+Siah Aab, one of the villages in the district, lost at least 300 residents, locals said.
+Funeral prayers were held for the dead before they were buried, wrapped in blankets, in freshly dug graves.

 "I have lost my four daughters-in-law, my four sons and my grandchildren," villager Taj Mohammad, 60, said.
 He said 11 of his family members had been killed in the disaster.